mballance/mballance.github.io/projects.md

 creation of code.

-SVEditor is no longer being actively developed, but I continue to use it almost any time I write Verilog/SystemVerilog code.
+SVEditor is no longer being actively developed, but I continue to use it almost any time I write Verilog and SystemVerilog code.

 ### Resources